rdwatters/phc/content/one/04-what-is-the-new-direction.md

 ---
-title: Background: What is the New Direction?
+title: "Background: What is the New Direction?"
 subtitle:
 publishdate: 2017-01-07
 weight: 04